-The Department of Education has published new guidance setting out how schools should plan for the new school day and is available on the Department of Education website.
+The Department of Education has published new guidance setting out arrangements to help ensure that school is a safe place for children and young people to continue their education.
+The guidance is available on the Department of Education website.

 - Northern Ireland Re-opening School Guidance - Special Schools